 I didn't like Alaska very much.
 I wanted to leave.
 I asked my foster family in French and English if we could leave but they were working and going to school so they couldn't do anything about it.
 It wasn't the cold that bothered me, it was quite warm in the summer.
 Instead, it was the isolation.
 Being so far away from any big cities meant few people and little connection.
 I also had trouble to communicating.
 After a few weeks I felt like I was getting along better.
 It was just taking some time to adjust and fit in.
 I hadn't even started school yet.

-However, with my foster father Jerry there it was difficult to get along.
+However, with Jerry there it was difficult to get along.
 Jerry was deluded.
-He thought I had a weapon inside of me somehow.
+He claimed I had a weapon inside of me somehow.
 I had never heard of this, and didn't think it was possible.
 However Jerry thought I did, and proceeded to once again make his mistake of finding out.
 He did this promptly when he was left alone with me without Monica, much to my protest.
+He attacked me with his hand, causing bleeding and immense pain inside of my body.
 He found nothing, and yet I was able to communicate that I had been attacked which called the attention of the town to us.
 However, being so far away from any police force, there was little to be done quickly.
-As such I stayed with this foster family until one day we stopped at a bridge outside of town to watch the wildlife, a common Alaskan pastime.< Chapter 3 Chapter 5 >
+As such I stayed with this family until one day we stopped at a bridge outside of town to watch the wildlife, a common Alaskan passtime.< Chapter 3 Chapter 5 >